Writing a great product manager resume helps you stand out when recruiters or hiring managers start to interview candidates.

 Nevertheless, some people can tend to go a little overboard here.

 Many candidates mistakenly believe they need to include a lengthy personal statement or professional summary.
-Professional summaries are seldom required except for more senior positions requiring years or decades of experience.
+Professional summaries are seldom required except for more senior product manager positions requiring years or decades of experience.

 Next up is the education section.

-Where Should You Put Education on Your PM Resume?
+Where Should You Put Education on Your Product Manager Resume?